What are you looking for?

 • Do not try to open too many new accounts if you have gone through credit problems in the past.

-• Avoid several credit inquiries within a short period; otherwise it would mean that you are about to open multiple new accounts and this will affect your score.
+• Avoid several credit inquiries within a short period; otherwise it will mean that you are about to open multiple new accounts, and this will affect your score.

 Use a proper mix of credit:

-• You can have a combination of credit cards and installment loans or loans with fixed payments as they help in improving your score.
-But you need to handle your credit cards efficiently.
+• You can have a combination of credit cards and installment loans or loans with fixed payments as they help improve your score.
+You need to handle your credit cards efficiently.

-Once you have checked through the various factors influencing the credit score, try to maintain a stable credit report with the latest details.
+Once you have checked through the various factors influencing your credit score, try to maintain a stable credit report.
 A few simple steps will help you in this regard.

 • Try to include positive details regarding your credit profile.

-• Request your creditors to send your account details and payment history to the credit reprting agencies.
+• Ask your creditors to send your account details and payment history to the credit reporting agencies.

 • Create a savings account at your bank.
 Your creditors will be convinced that you have started to save and maintain extra funds to pay down your debts.

-Apart from practicing good payment habits and updating your credit report, you should look towards removing errors from your report.
+Apart from practicing good payment habits and updating your credit report, you should monitor your credit report and remove any errors from your report.
 This will also help you to get a better score.

 Related Forum Discussions